neilpeterson/talk-terraform-workshop/4-terraform-variables/README.md

 terraform apply plan.out
 ```

-Once the deployment has compelted, the output variable is displayed.
+Once the deployment has completed, the output variable is displayed.

 ```
 Outputs: